 Sec.
 27-4A.
-Ineligibility for Nonjudicial Handling or Diversion of Delinquency Complaint
+Ineligibility for Nonjudicial Handling or Diversion of Delinquency Complaint (Amended June 30, 2008, to take effect Jan.
+1, 2009.)

-In the case of a delinquency complaint, a child shall not be eligible for nonjudicial handling or diversion if one or more of the following apply, unless waived by the judicial authority:

-- (1) The alleged misconduct is: - (A) [is] a serious juvenile offense under General Statutes § 46b-120, [or any other felony or violation of General Statutes § 53a-54d]; or - (B) [concerns the theft or unlawful use or operation of a motor vehicle] a violent felony; or - (C) [concerns the sale of, or possession of with intent to sell, any illegal drugs or the use or possession of a firearm.] a violation of General Statutes § 53a-54d; or - [(2) The child was previously adjudicated delinquent or adjudged a child from a family with service needs alleged misconduct was committed by a child while on probation or under judicial supervision.

-- (3) The child admitted nonjudicially at least twice previously to having been delinquent.] - [(4)] (2) The alleged misconduct was committed by a child while on probation or under judicial supervision. - [(5) If the nature of the alleged misconduct warrants judicial intervention.]
+In the case of a delinquency complaint, a child shall not be eligible for nonjudicial handling or diversion if one or more of the following apply, unless waived by the judicial authority: (1) The alleged misconduct is: (A) is a serious juvenile offense under General Statutes § 46b-120, or any other (B)-a violent-felony; or (C) a violation of General Statutes § 53a-54d; (B) concerns the theft or unlawful use or operation of a motor vehicle; or (C) concerns the sale of, or possession of with intent to sell, any illegal drugs or the use or possession of a firearm.
+(2) The child was previously adjudicated delinquent or adjudged a child from a family with service needs.
+(3) The child admitted nonjudicially at least twice previously to having been delinquent.
+(4)] or (2) The alleged misconduct was committed by a child while on probation or under judicial supervision. [(5) If the nature of the alleged misconduct warrants judicial intervention.] (